 The Library is currently re-organizing its map collections.

 The map collection of about 500,000 sheets is principally medium and large-scale topographic sheets of physical science data and specialty mapping.
 About 60,000 sheets date from before World War II.
-Maps are available for use in the Special Research Collections reading room on the 3rd floor of the Mountain Side of the Library.
+Once maps are requested, they will be made available for use in the Special Research Collections reading room on the 3rd floor of the Mountain Side of the Library.
+All requests to use our department's materials will first require a Special Collections Research Account.